tmdict/tmdict/data/content/page/tmdict/site/site.en.md

 **2020-03-17**

 First update of 2020!
 With this update, the _Fate/EXTELLA_ glossary is now complete.
-As always, we are always looking for help, please <a href="../contact/">notify us</a> if you notice any translation errors!
+As always, we are always looking for help, please notify us if you notice any translation errors!

 - Added English translation of Fate/EXTELLA glossary.
 - Fixed many translation inconsistencies.